dmulyalin/nornir-salt/docs/source/Installation.rst

 To install Nornir-Salt with its core dependencies (Nornir and Pydantic) only, without any additional libraries::

-    pip install salt-nornir
+    pip install Nornir-Salt

 To install minimum production set::

-    pip install salt-nornir[prodmin]
+    pip install Nornir-Salt[prodminminion]

 To install maximum production set::

-    pip install salt-nornir[prodmax]
+    pip install Nornir-Salt[prodmaxminion]

 **Why different extras?** - to simplify dependency installation for different requirements.
-It might make sense to start testing Nornir-Salt using prodmax set, but later on narrow down to using Netmiko and Ncclient only, in that case prodmin set would make sense as it helps to save some hard drive space and improve installation speed.
+It might make sense to start testing Nornir-Salt using ``prodmaxminion`` set, but later on narrow down to using Netmiko and Ncclient only, in that case prodmin set would make sense as it helps to save some hard drive space and improve installation speed.